neophob/singfrid/README.md

 - If you enter the toilet, play "Jaws" soundtrack
 - If the door opens at night and the Hue light in the kitchen is off, dim the kitchen light to 15%, wait 10 minutes and then power off
 - Halloween fun for your whole family!
-- Rickroll you office buddies
+- Rickroll your office buddies
+- Send MQTT events to your MQTT server to aggregate all actions in your home

 ## Core technologies